GuJialu/BigMushroomRPGDocs/puremd/manualEnglish.md

 - Enemy team
 - All unit
 - All unit (exclude self)
-- Damage source (in passive triggered be deal damage)
+- Damage source (in passives triggered by damage)
-- Damage target (in passive triggered be deal damage)
+- Damage target (in passives triggered by damage)

 ### Condition
 If conditions are not meet, skip the effects below it